Mehdi-Barbaise/pytodo/README.md

 In the future, I plan to:
 - Correct some bugs (with the "--------------- Completed ---------------" line, that makes app crash when we select it and try to do "Remove" or "Mark as Completed")
-- Enhance the "task list:" title
-- Add a confirmation message when we click on "Save"
 - add a button to modify an existing task's information.